Reporting OptionsSexual Harassment, Assault, and Violence Prevention

 - ESF University Police: 315-470-6667, 19 Bray Hall

 To file a criminal complaint with ESF University Police and/or with local law enforcement and/or State Police:

 - ESF University Police, 315-470-6667, 19 Bray Hall

 - Syracuse Police Department Abused Persons Unit, 511 S. Main Street, 315-435-3016

 - Onondaga County Sheriff's Office, Abused Persons Unit, 315-435-3092

 - State police 24-hour hotline to report sexual assault on a NY college campus: 1-844-845-7269

-10) Every college shall ensure that, at a minimum, at the first instance of disclosure by a reporting individual to a college representative, the following information shall be presented to the reporting individual: “You have the right to make a report to University Police, local law enforcement, and/or State Police or choose not to report; to report to your institution; to be protected by the institution from retaliation for reporting an incident; and to receive assistance and resources from your institution.”
+The College shall ensure that, at a minimum, at the first instance of disclosure by a reporting individual to a College representative, the following information shall be presented to the reporting individual: “You have the right to make a report to ESF University Police, local law enforcement, and/or state police or choose not to report; to report to the College; to be protected by the College from retaliation for reporting an incident; and to receive assistance and resources from the College.”